 As of September 30, 2016, we had amounts due from Qufenqi Inc. of RMB189.7 million (US\$28.4 million).
-Such amounts primarily consisted of a financing commitment from a shareholder to Qufenqi Inc., which has not been consummated.
+Such amounts primarily consisted of a financing commitment from a shareholder to acquire equity interests in Qufenqi Inc., which has not been consummated.
+We expect such amounts to be settled by the end of April 2017.